-- Medical mask are currently in very limited supply.
+- Medical masks were (and still are) in limited supply.
 The current shortage means they should be a priority for health workers.

 - Masks are more to protect other people than to reduce personal risk.
 They should be used by people who currently have symptoms.
 But having symptoms means you should already be physically distancing or self isolating.
 Masks do minimise risks to others.
 If you need to visit a clinic because of serious symptoms tell the clinic when you arrive and ask for a mask.
 Limited supply might not make this possible.

 - If you like the solidarity message perhaps make a mask with other material – ie a bandana approach.
-This can show you are aware of protecting others but aren’t using scarce medical supplies :)
+This will not offer much protection because the material is not fine enough to stop particles.
+It might show you are aware of protecting others but aren’t using scarce medical supplies.

 Sex and COVID-19 (New York City)

 This information (online as a PDF file) includes positive information about how to manage a safer approach to sex during the coronavirus health crisis.
 It covers the safety of sex with yourself and of virtual sex including if your job currently includes sex work.